Zheng Saisai: 2013–15: Australian Open semifinal in doubles

 Things became better for Zheng in singles in 2014.
 She had her major main-draw debut in singles, passed qualifying at the US Open and also then her first match-win there.
 She defeated Stefanie Vögele in the first round, but then lost to Lucie Šafářová.
 She then had success at both WTA Tour and WTA 125 tournaments.
-At the WTA Tour, she first reached quarterfinal of the Hong Kong Open and then semifinal of the Tianjin Open, while at the Challenger Tour, she reached quarterfinals in Suzhou, Ningbo and Taipei.
+On WTA Tour, she first reached quarterfinals of the Hong Kong Open and then semifinals of the Tianjin Open, while on the Challenger Tour, she reached quarterfinals in Suzhou, Ningbo and Taipei.
 During the year, she reached one final in doubles, at the Malaysian Open in April.
 On 13 October 2014, she entered top 100 in singles, when she reached the spot of world No. 92.
 Zheng finished 2014 season as the 97th.
-In doubles, she made ups and downs, but spent whole year inside top 100 and finished 81.
+In doubles, she had ups and downs but spent the whole year inside top 100 and finished world No. 81.

-During the year, Zheng made good performances, both in singles and doubles.
+During the 2015 season, Zheng has good performances, both in singles and doubles.
 Her most valued title of the year was at the Premier-level Stanford Classic in doubles event in August.
-That was her first final and title from higher-level tournament, than International.
+That was her first final and title from higher-level tournament.
 Along with that, in October she won Tianjin Open, also in doubles.
-In singles, her most recognized result of the year was in the first week of the year, at the Shenzhen Open, where she reached semifinal.
-In the second half of the year, she reached two quarterfinals, at the Japan Open and Guangzhou Open.
+In singles, her most recognized result of the year was in the first week of the year, at the Shenzhen Open, where she reached semifinals.

+In the second half of 2015, she reached two quarterfinals, at the Japan Women's Open and Guangzhou International Open.
 On the WTA Challenger Tour, she reached final of the Dalian Open in singles, while in doubles she won the title, and so she did at the Jiangxi Open.
 On the ITF Circuit, she won two $75k titles in singles and one in doubles.
-At the end of the year, she was handed a wildcard for the WTA Elite Trophy in singles.
+At the end of the year, she was handed a wildcard for the 2015 WTA Elite Trophy in singles.
 However, she lost both matches in the round-robin group, to Madison Keys and Venus Williams.

-2016–18: Top 25 in doubles & top 50 in singles year-end rankings
+2016–18: Top 15 in doubles & top 50 in singles year-end rankings

+She reached the semifinals at the 2016 Australian Open and was a quarterfinalist at the 2016 French Open in women's doubles with Xu Yifan.

-2019–21: First WTA title & career-high ranking, French Open doubles final, Olympics
+2019–21: Maiden career title and top 35 in singles, French Open doubles final

 At the 2019 French Open, Zheng made her first Grand Slam final, alongside Duan Yingying; they lost against Tímea Babos and Kristina Mladenovic, in straight sets.

-In August, Zheng won her first WTA tournament singles title at the 2019 Stanford Classic when she defeated the second-seeded Aryna Sabalenka in the final.
+In August, Zheng won her first WTA Tour singles title at the Silicon Valley Classic when she defeated second-seeded Aryna Sabalenka in the final.

-She reached a career-high singles ranking of world No. 34 on 2 March 2020, following a second quarterfinal showing at the Qatar Open.
+She reached her career-high singles ranking of world No. 34 on 2 March 2020, following a second quarterfinal showing at the Qatar Ladies Open with a win over world No. 6 and seventh seed, Kiki Bertens.